 3. What time must you be at your destination?

 Once again, minibus taxis take a predetermined route that doesn’t always favor the passenger.
 Leave early to avoid being late.
 Waiting and travel times can be very long when using taxis so allocate two or three hours for waiting and traveling.
-Peak hours are early in the morning (there are many passengers going to work) and late afternoons (there are many passengers going home from work).
+Peak hours are early in the morning because there are many passengers going to work.
+Peak hours also occur late in the afternoon because there are numerous passengers going home from work.

 4. Where do you get a minibus taxi to your destination?